Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: Related Work

 \section{Related Work}

-Several previous works investigate the connection between Bayesian inference and differential privacy (\citet{PrivacyForFree,FouldsGWC16,ZhangRD16,PosterioSamplingDimitrakakis,GeumlekSC17,Ganesh2020FasterDP}).
-The closest work to ours is \citet{PrivacyForFree} that specifically investigates stochastic MCMC algorithms such as SGLD.
-As mentioned, its analysis only covers the initial phase and when approximate convergence is achieved. \\
+Several previous works investigate the connection between Bayesian inference and differential privacy \citep{PrivacyForFree,FouldsGWC16,ZhangRD16,PosterioSamplingDimitrakakis,GeumlekSC17,Ganesh2020FasterDP, ConnectMCMCtoDP}.
+None of these papers guarantees SGLD differential privacy in the interim region.
+However, the closest work to ours is \citet{PrivacyForFree}, which specifically investigates stochastic MCMC algorithms such as SGLD.
+As mentioned, its analysis only covers the initial phase and when approximate convergence is achieved.

+In \cite{ChourasiaYS21}, the authors study the privacy guarantees of the noisy projected gradient descent algorithm.
+They consider a smooth and strongly convex loss function on a closed convex set with a finite gradient sensitivity and show an upper bound over the privacy loss, which converges exponentially fast in these settings.
+They also prove a lower bound on the R\'enyi-DP, which converges exponentially fast for smooth loss function on an unconstrained convex set with a finite total gradient sensitivity.

+Several concurrent works study the DP guarantees of noisy stochastic gradient descent \cite{DBLP:journals/corr/abs-2203-05363} or projected noisy stochastic gradient descent \cite{https://doi.org/10.48550/arxiv.2205.13710, DBLP:journals/corr/abs-2201-11980} and show an upper bound over the privacy, which plateaus after a certain number of iterations.
+In \cite{DBLP:journals/corr/abs-2203-05363}, the authors show an upper bound over the DP for a strongly convex, smooth loss function with a gradient that has bounded $\ell_2$-sensitivity.
+In \cite{https://doi.org/10.48550/arxiv.2205.13710}, the authors study the DP guarantees under assumptions of convex, Lipschitz, and smooth loss function on a convex set with a bounded diameter.
+They also show the existence of a family of loss functions for which the bound is tight up to a constant factor.
+In \cite{DBLP:journals/corr/abs-2201-11980}, the authors study the DP guarantees under assumptions of convex, Lipschitz, and smooth loss function on a closed convex set.

+When training machine learning models in a differentially private way via Stochastic Gradient Descent, a common practice is to apply the Gaussian Mechanism by clipping the gradients of the loss with respect to the weights and adding a matching noise (see \cite{Abadi}, for example).
+SGLD learning step resembles the resulting learning step but does not include gradients clipping.
+Reference \cite{ConnectMCMCtoDP} suggests incorporating gradient clipping in the SGLD step.
+However, clipping the gradients changes the algorithm properties, and it is not obvious if it converges to the posterior.
+As such, we do not consider it SGLD.
+Reference \cite{PrivacyForFree} circumvents this issue by assuming the log-likelihood of the model is Lipschitz continuous.

+Another related work on the privacy of SGLD is \cite{SGLD_membership}, although they investigate a weaker type of privacy called membership privacy.

-As many of the privacy bounds require sampling from the posterior, if SGLD is to be used it requires non-asymptotic convergence bounds. \citet{ConvexDalalyan} provided non-asymptotic bounds on the error of approximating a target smooth and log-concave distribution by Langevin Monte Carlo. \citet{Cheng2018ConvergenceOL} studied the non-asymptotic bounds on the error of approximating a target density $p^*$ where $\log p^*$ is smooth and strongly convex.
+As many of the Bayesian methods' privacy bounds require sampling from the posterior, if SGLD is to be used, it requires non-asymptotic convergence bounds.
+Reference \citet{ConvexDalalyan} provides non-asymptotic bounds on the approximation error for a smooth and log-concave target distribution by Langevin Monte Carlo.
+Reference \citet{Cheng2018ConvergenceOL} studies the non-asymptotic bounds on the error of approximating a target density $p^*$ where $\log p^*$ is smooth and strongly convex.